ashishfull/design-patterns/com.ashishrai.design_patterns/src/main/java/com/ashishrai/design_patterns/structural/flyweight/README.md

-# Composite Design Pattern
+# Flyweight Design Pattern

-The Composite Design Pattern is a structural design pattern that allows you to treat individual objects and compositions uniformly.
-It enables you to create a tree-like structure of objects, where individual objects and composite objects (composed of other objects) can be treated in the same way.
+The Flyweight Design Pattern is a structural design pattern that helps to reduce the cost of creating and storing large numbers of similar objects.
+It enables a system to reuse existing instances to minimize memory usage and increase performance.

+--

-## 🛠️ Why Composite Pattern?
+## 🛠️ Why Flyweight Pattern?
-➡️ Treat individual objects and compositions uniformly.
-➡️ Create tree structures representing complex hierarchical systems.
-➡️ Simplify the code by managing individual objects and compositions through a single interface.
+➡️ Efficiently manage a large number of similar objects.
+➡️ Share common parts of an object across multiple instances.
+➡️ Minimize memory footprint and improve performance.

+--

 ## 👥 Use Cases
-🏞️ Representing files and directories in a file system.
-🔗 Building a UI menu with nested submenus.
-📁 Organizing employees in a corporate hierarchy.
-🏢 Representing department structures within an organization.
-🌳 Managing complex objects like trees in a forest or inventory systems.
+📑 Document editing software with similar formatting options.
+📉 Graph plotting software with shared axes and grid lines.
+🎨 Image processing applications with shared colors and patterns.
+📝 Text editors that use shared formatting options like fonts, styles, and sizes.
+🎮 Game development for reusing objects like tiles, characters, and obstacles.

+--

 ## ✅ Benefits
+🛠️ Reduced memory usage by sharing data among multiple objects.
-🛠️ Improved flexibility in handling individual objects and compositions.
+🛠️ Improved performance with fewer objects to manage.
-🛠️ Easier to manage and maintain hierarchical structures.
+🛠️ Easier to manage a large number of similar objects.

-🛠️ Code becomes more readable and easier to understand.
+--

 ## ❌ Drawbacks
-🔍 Overhead in maintaining complex hierarchical structures.
-📉 Performance overhead when dealing with large compositions.
+📉 Increased complexity in managing shared states.
+📉 Potential inconsistency in shared states.

+--

 ## 🛠️ Example Implementation
-The Composite Design Pattern can be effectively applied in various scenarios.
-In our code, we use the pattern to manage tree types and forest structures uniformly.
-This approach enables efficient reuse of tree types and allows for easy management of different tree instances in a forest.
+The Flyweight Pattern can be effectively used to manage tree types in a forest scenario.
+We use a tree type factory to ensure that only unique tree types are created and shared among different tree instances.
+This reduces memory usage and optimizes the forest management process.

+--

-By utilizing the Composite Design Pattern, you can make your system more user-friendly, maintainable, and scalable.
+By leveraging the Flyweight Design Pattern, you can reduce memory usage, optimize performance, and improve scalability in systems with a large number of similar objects.

-# Next Steps
-Next, let's explore the Decorator Design Pattern, another structural pattern that offers flexible extension of object behavior.

-# #DesignPatterns #CompositePattern #JavaDevelopment #CleanCode #ProgrammingTips #CodingLife